 Dr. Beldholm is a specialist tummy tuck surgeon in Australia that uses a modern abdominoplasty technique.
 This method aims to preserve the blood supply so patients have safer healing and reduced tummy tuck risks.
 This makes the operation safer than older tummy tuck techniques of the past.

 In terms of the belly button, we need to preserve the blood supply.
 Creating a hole in the abdominal skin to move the original belly button can be a problem for some patients if they are having ample skin removal.
-In this case, it’s best to remove the belly button at the time of the operation.
-Then, after healing from surgery with a nice, flat tummy, you can come in for a smaller operation to create a new belly button.
+In this case, it’s usually necessary to remove the belly button at the time of the operation.
+Then, after healing from surgery, you can come in for a smaller operation to create a new belly button.
 This usually happens 6 to 12 months later.
 It takes about 30 to 45 minutes to create a new belly button.
-It’s a quick, minimal procedure.

 This approach isn’t common, but sometimes it is necessary for the patient’s safety.
 We want to preserve the blood supply during the initial operation so you get a great result and heal safely.
 That is the most important thing.